NEEDLEPOINT STITCH GUIDE

 It can be just as easily stitched on Aida, evenweave or canvas, making it very versatile.

-As well as varying the threads used, as above, you can combine other stitches to give variations.
+As well as varying the threads used, you can combine other stitches to give further variations.

-One such example is given the apt name of Captive Rice Stitch, shown above.
-Here straight stitches "box in" the crossed corners cross stitches.
+One such example is given the apt name of Captive Rice Stitch, shown here.
+Straight stitches “box in” the crossed corners cross stitches, creating a structured, framed effect that works beautifully for borders and defined areas.